-Beta – A term used when a software is in the final testing phase before being fully released to customers.
+Beta – A term used when software is in the final testing phase before being fully released to customers.

 Canonical URL – A solution for solving issues related to duplicate content.
-If you have two webpages on your site that have duplicate content (for example, example.com/shoes/red and example.com/shop/red–shoes), making one of them the canonical URL tells search engines that you want that page to be the one displayed in search results over the other.
-The code for this would look like:
+If you have two webpages on your site that have duplicate content (for example, example.com/shoes/red and example.com/shop/red–shoes), making one of them the canonical URL tells search engines you want that page to be the one displayed in search results over the other.
+The html element for this would look like:

-Carousel – A SERP Feature consisting of a set of images displayed near the top of a SERP.
+Carousel – A SERP Feature consisting of a set of scrollable images displayed near the top of a SERP.
 The Image Carousel differs from the standard image result in that the Carousel will bring you to a new SERP for the image that you select.

 Common Keywords – Keywords for which multiple domains rank among the top Google search results.

-Competitors in Google Ads – The websites that rank highly for the same queries as the analyzed domain in Google Paid results.
+Competitors in Google Ads – The websites that rank for the same queries as the analyzed domain in Google Paid results.

-Competitors in organic search – Sites that compete with the analyzed website in organic search results.
+Competitors in Organic Search – Sites that compete with the analyzed website in organic search results.

-Content Marketing – A strategic marketing approach that entails creating and distributing content (blog posts, ebooks, videos, infographics, etc) that is valuable to an audience.
+Content Marketing – A strategic marketing approach that entails creating and distributing content (blog posts, ebooks, videos, infographics, etc.) that is valuable to an audience.
 The valuable content attracts attention to a brand, builds an audience, and eventually helps grow revenue.

-CPC (Cost Per Click) – This metric represents how expensive the average advertising bid on that particular keyword would cost across the databases in SEMrush.
+CPC (Cost Per Click) – This metric represents how expensive the average advertising bid on that particular keyword would cost across the databases in Semrush.
 Each database that contains this keyword will be displayed along with the corresponding CPC in that region.

 Crawl budget – Google defines crawl budget as “the number of URLs GoogleBot can and wants to crawl” on a website.
 It is affected by GoogleBot’s crawl rate and also how popular your pages are.
 Read more from Google here.

-Ecommerce (electronic commerce) – refers to the buying and selling of goods and services over the Internet.
+Ecommerce (electronic commerce) – Refers to the buying and selling of goods and services over the Internet.
 Ecommerce can be classified as business–to–business (B2B), business–to–consumer (B2C), or consumer–to–consumer (C2C).

 Estimated Accuracy – A metric in the Traffic Analytics report that gauges the accuracy of the data presented.
 Since accuracy is dependent on the size of the data sample used to estimate the domain traffic, larger websites will generally have higher accuracy than less popular websites.

-Google Analytics – A free web analytics service provided by Google.
+Google Analytics (GA) – A free web analytics service provided by Google.
 It brings you detailed analytics about the activity on your website.